 District 3 is represented by Susan Peters, whose district encompasses much of the unincorporated population of Sacramento County, including Arden Arcade and Carmichael.
 She was elected to serve in 2004, re-elected in 2008, and in 2012..

-District 4 is represented by Roberta MacGlashan, whose district covers much of the eastern territory of the county, including the cities of Citrus Heights and Folsom.
-She was elected in 2004, re-elected in 2008, and in 2012.
+District 4 is represented by Sue Frost, who was elected in 2016.
+Supervisor Frost's district covers much of the eastern territory of the county, including the cities of Citrus Heights and Folsom.

 District 5 is represented by Don Nottoli, the longest running Supervisor on the current Board.
 First elected in 1994 and recently re-elected, Nottoli’s district encompasses nearly 700 miles of the County, including the cities of Elk Grove, Rancho Cordova, Isleton, Galt and portions of the City of Sacramento.